lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 But then,

-> Why wouldn't anyone want to do open research?
+> Why would anyone not want to do open research?

+Note that nobody ever claimed (as far as I know, anyway) to do *closed science*.
+And there's no black-and-white situation between open and non-open/closed.
+There is always a degree of how far one wants, or can, promote the most open possible research.

 ## Why isn't it open?